tablelandnetwork/docs/docs/playbooks/integrations/ipfs.md

   - w3s
 ---

 Tableland naturally imposes [limits](/fundamentals/limits) on the size of data you can store in a table.
-If you need to store larger pieces media, you can use IPFS to store the data and then reference it in your table—and Filecoin is a perfect fit!
+If you need to store larger pieces media, you can use IPFS to store the data and then reference unique [Content Identifiers](https://docs.ipfs.tech/concepts/content-addressing/) ("CIDs") in your table.
 Additionally, you can further extend persistence guarantees by creating Filecoin deals for your content.

 ## Background